Maui Brewing Co. under investigation by Maui liquor commission for hand sanitizer giveaways

 “He tried to back me into the corner essentially.
 It’s considered an inducement giving away something to entice people to buy alcohol.
 We were giving away sanitizer with any purchase.
 This is in extremely poor taste given the situation surrounding the coronavirus.
 We’re in a unique position to help the community by making hand sanitizer,” as a licensed brewery and distillery, he said.
 “Of course we’re trying to encourage some business, but is it wrong?
 I’m hearing stories that people are paying $10, $20 for an 8-ounce bottle.
 We were doing the right thing.
 That’s what is really disheartening.”

-Department of Liquor Control Acting Director Georgette Tyau didn’t immediately return a call comment.
+Department of Liquor Control Acting Director Georgette Tyau didn’t immediately return a call seeking comment.

 The company has been using its Kupu Spirits distillery to produce more than 3,000 gallons of sanitizer that is 70% ethyl alcohol, which is in short supply.
 Its Kihei restaurant was filling up 16-ounce bottles with sanitizer for customers who bought food, alcoholic and non-alcoholic beverages, coffee, and logo items and allowed dozens of people to fill up bottles without purchase, he said.